-3.7 Allegations against staff, volunteer or student
+3.8 Allegations against staff, volunteer or student

-If an allegation of inappropriate behavior is made against a member of staff or a volunteer relating to a child, or that abuse may have taken place on the premises, the designated practitioner or manager will follow the procedure for responding to disclosure or concern (see above).
-Information about the allegation and action taken will be passed to the Local Authority Designated Officer (LADO) and Initial Contact Team at Bromley, Ofsted and, if necessary, the Independent Safeguarding Authority.
+If an allegation of inappropriate behavior is made against a member of staff or a volunteer relating to a child, or that abuse may have taken place on the premises, the designated lead or manager will follow the procedure for responding to disclosure or concern (see above).
+Information about the allegation and action taken will be passed to the Local Authority Designated Officer (LADO) and Early Years Team at Bromley, Ofsted and, if necessary, the Independent Safeguarding Authority, and Disclosure and Barring Service.
 The member of staff will be suspended on full pay for the duration of the investigation; this is not an indication of admission that the alleged incident has taken place, but is to protect the staff as well as children and families throughout the process.
 Clear advice will be given to workers on the process of investigation by other agencies.
 We also have a "allegations made against staff" policy.